saurav-95-dev/DOR-Bug-Tracer/README.md

 3)The docs files persist issue occurs because we are using URL.createObjectURL(file) which creates temporary URLs that don't persist across browser sessions [1].
 When we restart your app, these blob URLs are no longer valid.

-Fix :  Convert file to Base64 string when saving to localStorage !